rchari51/Datafiniti_Challenge/Extensions.md

 # Data Challenge Response
 This project is in response to the Data Challenge from Datafiniti.
+Its goal is 1) to write an application to extract as much information as possible about a book from a given sample of Amazon book pages, and 2) to automate the process of packing a given set of books into fixed sized boxes, i.e., to solve a bin-packing problem.
+The two problems are very different: the second one is well-understood and there are multiple open-source solutions available for it.
+We therefore focus on the first.

-Its goal is to write an application to extract as much information as possible about a book from a sample Amazon bookpage.
-While there may be many similarities in formatting between a sample bookpage and today's version of it on Amazon, there will be differences due to which the information extracted will be less if the application is tried on today's webpages.
+While there may be many similarities in formatting between a sample bookpage and today's version of it on Amazon, there may also be differences due to which this application may not be as  successful.
+In this document I iwll briefly touch on some extensions that can be made to the application to make it more generally applicable, powerful and useful.

-This folder contains the application **package.py** and the ancillary file **bookpage.py**.
+This folder contains this file, the application **package.py** and the ancillary file **bookpage.py**.
 **bookpage.py** contains the class *Extractor* and its base class *BaseExtractor*  .
-**package.py** is a driver which uses the information, and in particular, book weights extracted by Extractor.extract() from 20 given html files and solves a bin-packing problem (using a binpacking library) to pack those books into the smallest number of bins such that none of them holds more than 10 lbs.
+**package.py** is a driver which uses the information, and in particular, book weights extracted by Extractor.extract() from the 20 given html files and solves a bin-packing problem (using a binpacking library) to pack those books into the smallest number of bins such that none of them holds more than 10 lbs.
 This greedy "first-fit" algorithm [1][2] is guaranteed to find a solution if it exists but may be suboptimal, the problem being NP-hard.

 ## Dependencies
 **bookpage.py** requires, besides the built-ins *codecs*, *json* and *datetime* the packages *datefinder* [3] and *bs4* [4] which contains *BeautifulSoup*. **package.py** requires *binpacking"[5], a library for, well, binpacking.
 You can install bs4, datefinder and binpacking using pip or conda, thus: